sandydoo/ember-is-mobile/README.md

 {{/if}}
 ```

-#### is-mobile Helper
+#### is-mobile helper

-The is-mobile helper can be used as an alternative to `isMobile` Service.
+The is-mobile helper can be used as an alternative to `isMobile` service.
-It expects one argument to be passed as a param.
+It expects one argument – a string specifying the user agent test.

 ```handlebars
 {{#if (is-mobile "any")}}